 Cranberries are a vibrant and nutritious little fruit.
-They are prevalent during fall and winter, but you can enjoy them all year round thanks to frozen options.
+They are prevalent during fall and winter and holiday season, but you can enjoy them all year round thanks to frozen options.

 Cranberries have earned a reputation as a natural remedy to help reduce UTIs.
 However, the evidence is mixed, and cranberries may or may not help with UTI prevention.
 This fruit does offer many other benefits for pregnant women, though.
 They are a good source of copper, fiber, and vitamins C and E. But what about cranberry sauce?